ravel01106/UD05-P2-ENGLISHDICTIONARY/docs/MAINDUOLINGO.md

   <br><br>

 - **Option 6: Close program**
-  In this options, the menu finished and the program closed
+  In this options, the menu finished and the program closed.
   <br><br>

 - **Option default**
   In this option, the program shows a message saying that you must choose one of the correct options.
   <br><br>

+If you want to return, [click here](../README.md).